 What Every Medical Assisting Student Should Know About Externships

-Many medical assisting schools offer an “externship” or “internship” as part of their program.
+Many Medical Assistant Schools offer an “externship” or “internship” as part of their program.
 A medical assisting externship is an opportunity for students to temporarily work in a health care facility alongside medical professionals.

 Externships are typically unpaid, but it provides students with hands-on training and real-world experience within a medical facility.
-Typical externships can last six to twelve weeks, depending on the arrangement the medical assisting school has with the employer.
+Typical externships can last six to twelve weeks, depending on the arrangement the Medical Assistant School has with the employer.
 The length of the externship might also depend on state regulations for externships through career schools.

-Since not all medical assisting schools offer externships, it’s important to find this out as you explore different career schools in your area.
+Since not all Medical Assistant Schools offer externships, it’s important to find this out as you explore different career schools in your area.
 Externships are not vital to receive quality medial assisting training, but it does drastically help in finding a job upon graduation.

 Externships Provide Excellent Medical Assisting Experience

-One of the best reasons to join a medical assisting school that offers externships is because of the real-world work experience you’ll gain.
+One of the best reasons to join a Medical Assistant School that offers externships is because of the real-world work experience you’ll gain.
 No doubt, you’ll probably get a lot of hands-on experience in the classroom, but nothing compares to actually performing those skills on the job as a medical assistant.

 In class, you’ll practice your medical assisting skills on other students, so there’s a lot less pressure to get everything perfect.
 But the externship will help boost your confidence as you practice those same skills with real patients (under the supervision of a medial professional).
 And you just can’t get that type of experience in a classroom.